This clinical preceptor website is designed to assist the clinical preceptors (supervisors) with program

 hours (both clinical and didactic) on electronic time cards within the Typhon

 clinical tracking system.
-The timecard hours will be reviewed monthly by
+The timecard hours will be reviewed routinely by

 the Educational Coordinator.